 CRACKING DOWN ON PAEDOPHILES

-Under these new laws, child sex offenders will spend longer in jail, be less likely to be granted bail and parole, face mandatory minimum sentences and be closely supervised following their release.
+New laws introduced to parliament would ensure child sex offenders: spend longer in jail; are less likely to be granted bail and parole; face mandatory minimum sentences; and are closely supervised following their release.

 NATIONAL ANTI-GANGS SQUADS